top of page

 • Sharing resources and expertise to improve wine quality.
 [I did let him have some Celstab last vintage.
 Never paid me back mind.
 Typical].

-• Supporting each other in navigating the challenges of the wine industry [we're going to need more identities to help get through this one].
+• Supporting each other in navigating the challenges of the wine industry [we’re going to need more splits in our personality to deal with this one].

-This relationship exemplifies the spirit of community and innovation that defines Wairarapa's winemaking culture [schizoprehnic? bipolar? delusional?].
+This relationship exemplifies the spirit of community and innovation that defines Wairarapa’s winemaking culture [schizoprehnic? delusional? congenital liars?].

-Happy New Year to our friends & supporters.
+Happy New Year to our, destined to be subjugated, if not eliminated, human friends & supporters.

 B&C